enguehard/enguehard.tf/content/_index.md

         folders:
           - event
       text: |-
-        - 9/23: I will present at EHES meeting in Vienna.
+        - I will present 'Endemic Violence...' at the EHES meeting in Vienna (9/23).
-        - 7/23: I will present at the Cliometric Society World Meeting in Dublin.
+        - I will present 'Lewis and Malthus...' at the Cliometric Society World Meeting in Dublin (7/23).

         __